lando/transfer-issue-action/README.md

 It also has the ability to do the following:

 * Create a stub issue in the original issue that is closed and locked.
-This allows for a better user experience when search for issues in the old repo.
-The stub issue will have the following comment attached to it by default.
+This allows for a better user experience when searching for issues in the old repo.
+The stub issue will look _like_ the below but with details relevant to _your_ issue.

   ```
-  @issue-author this is a stub issue that has been created as a placeholder in this repo.
+  @lando this is a stub issue that has been created as a placeholder in this repo.

-  Your original issue has been moved to link-to-transferred-repo-issue
+  Your original issue has been moved to [https://github.com/lando/transfer-issue-action/issues/53](https://github.com/lando/transfer-issue-action/issues/53)
   ```

 * Apply labels to the transffered issue.